-- Bachelor's degree of four years (exit level 8): Minimum of 480 credits.
-Minimum credits at level 7 (i.e. third year level): 120; minimum credits at level 8 (fourth year level and above): 96. - Bachelor Honours degree (exit level 8): Minimum total credits: 120, all at level 8 or above. - Postgraduate Diploma (exit level 8): Minimum total credits: 120, minimum credits at level 8: 120. - Master's degree (exit level 9): Minimum total credits: 180.
+- Postgraduate Diploma (exit level 8): Minimum total credits: 120, minimum credits at level 8: 120. - Bachelor Honours degree (exit level 8): Minimum total credits: 120, all at level 8. - Master's degree (exit level 9): Minimum total credits: 180.
 Minimum credits at level 9: 120; maximum credits at level 8: 60.
 (A full dissertation master's will be 180 credits at level 9). - Doctoral degree (exit level 10): Minimum total credits: 360 at level 10.

 Programme, qualification and specialisation: A programme is a purposeful and structured set of learning experiences that leads to a qualification.
-Within a qualification (e.g. Master of Social Science) there may be various streams (for example a Sociology or Justice and Transformation specialisation in the MSocSc).
+Within a qualification (e.g. Master of Social Science) there may be various specialisations (for example a Sociology or Justice and Transformation specialisation in the MSocSc).
 In some cases there is a single programme within a qualification.